-The School of Medicine and the Graduate School of Biomedical Sciences offer the MD/MS program.
-It is designed for students who wish to add research experience to their portfolio, and requires the performance of one year of research in collaboration with faculty from the Graduate School of Biomedical Sciences.
+For students who wish to add research experience to their portfolio, the MD with Research Honors program permits the performance of one year of research in collaboration with faculty from the Graduate School of Biomedical Sciences.
 The research year is usually performed after Year 2 of the MD curriculum.